joao-faust/dynamic-qr-codes/README.md

 To run this project, you will need **Docker** and **Docker Compose** installed.
 You can install each technology directly on your machine, but using Docker is highly recommended.

+Don’t forget to select the **private network** option when installing Docker on Windows.11

 Before deploying the application, clone this repository by running:

 ```bash